bergmanlab/STELR/README.md

 </p>

 ## Introduction
-TELR (pronounced Teller) is a fast non-reference transposable element (TE) detector from long read sequencing data (PacBio or Oxford Nanopore).
-TELR uses long reads mapped to a reference genome to identify insertions using [Sniffles](https://github.com/fritzsedlazeck/Sniffles), then filters insertions by matching insertion supporting reads with user supplied TE consensus sequences.
-For each TE insertion candidate locus, TELR performs a local assembly of all reads supporting TE insertion, annotates the TE sequence in assembled contigs, then maps the flanks back to the reference genome.
-Finally, TELR generates the coordinates of the non-reference TE insertions, the estimated allele frequency and the assembled TE sequences.
+STELR (pronounced Stellar) is a re-implementation of the fast non-reference transposable element (TE) detector from long read sequencing data (PacBio or Oxford Nanopore) called [TELR](https://github.com/bergmanlab/TELR) that leverages the [Snakemake](https://github.com/snakemake/) workflow manager.
+STELR uses long reads mapped to a reference genome to identify insertions using [Sniffles](https://github.com/fritzsedlazeck/Sniffles), then filters insertions by matching insertion supporting reads with user supplied TE consensus sequences.
+For each TE insertion candidate locus, STELR performs a local assembly of all reads supporting TE insertion, annotates the TE sequence in assembled contigs, then maps the flanks back to the reference genome.
+Finally, STELR generates the coordinates of the non-reference TE insertions, the estimated allele frequency and the assembled TE sequences.

-The TELR pipeline consists of four main stages: (1) general SV detection and filter for TE insertion candidate, (2) local reassembly and polishing of the TE insertion, (3) identification of TE insertion coordinates, and (4) estimation of intra-sample TE insertion allele frequency.
+The STELR pipeline consists of four main stages: (1) general SV detection and filter for TE insertion candidate, (2) local reassembly and polishing of the TE insertion, (3) identification of TE insertion coordinates, and (4) estimation of intra-sample TE insertion allele frequency.

 - In stage 1, long reads are aligned to the reference genome using NGMLR (https://github.com/philres/ngmlr).
 The alignment output in BAM format is provided as input for Sniffles (https://github.com/fritzsedlazeck/Sniffles) to detect structural variations (SVs).
-TELR then filter for TE insertion candidates from SVs reported by Sniffles using following criteria: 1) The type of SV is insertion.
+STELR then filter for TE insertion candidates from SVs reported by Sniffles using following criteria: 1) The type of SV is insertion.
 2) Insertion sequence is available.
 3) The insertion sequences include hits from user provided TE consensus library using RepeatMasker (http://www.repeatmasker.org}).

 - In stage 2, reads that support the TE insertion candidate locus based on Sniffles output are used as input for wtdbg2 (https://github.com/ruanjue/wtdbg2) or flye (https://github.com/fenderglass/Flye) to assemble local contig that covers the TE insertion for each TE insertion candidate locus.
 The local assemblies are then polished using wtdbg2 or flye.
 Note that 1) each assembler can be matched with each polisher, and 2) minimap2 is used to re-align reads to local contig for polishing.